Akhilzo2/WDIOCucumber/READMe.md

 2. Use command prompt and navigate to the root folder of the project [WDIO-Cucumber]

-3. Execute the following command [This may take some time]
+3. Execute the following command [This will take some time to complete]

 	yarn install